jonatribeiro/Portfolio/README.md

 ### <img src="images/opencv.png" width=8% height=8%> [Image Detection and Recognition with OpenCV](https://github.com/jonatribeiro/Image-Detection-and-Classification-with-OpenCV/blob/main/Image_Classification.ipynb)

-Using OpenCV for detecting images and building a dataset for an LBPH image classifying model.
+Using OpenCV for detecting images and building a training dataset for an LBPH image classifying model.